List of Nebraska state senators: District 16

 In the pre-1964 apportionment, what is now District 16 was called District 12, and it consisted of the counties of Cuming and Burt.
 In 1964, District 16 was changed to include Cuming and Colfax counties.
-In the 1966 reapportionment, District 16 was moved eastward to consist of Thurston, Burt, and Washingotn counties.
+In the 1966 reapportionment, District 16 was moved eastward to consist of Thurston, Burt, and Washington counties.
 In the 1981 redistricting, it picked up a northeast corner of Cuming County, and in the 1991 redistricting, District 16 dropped Thurston County and expanded to include the majority of Cuming County.
 In the 2001 redistricting, it lost the south half of Washington County, regained Thurston County, and added the rest of Cuming County and all of Stanton County.
 In the 2011 redistricting, District 16 lost Thurston and Stanton counties and was made to consist of only the entirety of Cuming, Burt, and Washington counties.

 Today, District 16 consists of all of Cuming, Burt, and Washington counties as well as the eastern half of Stanton County.